-Security challenges of Mixed Reality (MR) applications were highlighted by [30].
-[31] identified and responsibly disclosed several security vulnerabilities in a selection of Augmented Reality (AR) frameworks.
+Security challenges of Mixed Reality (MR) applications were highlighted by Roesner et al. (2014).
+McPherson et al. (2015) identified and responsibly disclosed several security vulnerabilities in a selection of Augmented Reality (AR) frameworks.
 Some of these concerns are shared with VR technologies.
-[32] inspected security risks related to displaying information in AR in a scenario with malicious applications.
-In addition, [33] designed an AR platform architecture to limit abilities of individual applications based on a configured output policy.
-A review on security threats in MR was presented by [34], while a survey of proposed protection mechanisms for MR was done by [35].
-Study by [36] proposed a generic framework for MR applications.
-Work by [37] focused on VR security and privacy perceptions by conducting interviews with VR users and developers, and by making a survey of VR privacy policies.
+Lebeck et al. (2016) inspected security risks related to displaying information in AR in a scenario with malicious applications.
+In addition, Lebeck et al. (2017) designed an AR platform architecture to limit abilities of individual applications based on a configured output policy.
+A review on security threats in MR was presented by Happa et al. (2019), while a survey of proposed protection mechanisms for MR was performed by De Guzman et al. (2019).
+Another study by Rokhsaritalemi et al. (2020) proposed a generic framework for MR applications.
+Work by Adams et al. (2018) focused on VR security and privacy perceptions by conducting interviews with VR users and developers, and by making a survey of VR privacy policies.